Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 -   `kind` **[string][7]** The kind of media, i.e., 'audio' or 'video', to get the list of available codecs of.

-### setDefaultDevices

-The `setDefaultDevices` API from previous SDK releases (3.X) has been deprecated in the latest releases (4.X+).
-The SDK no longer keeps track of "default devices" on behalf of the application.

-The devices used for a call can be selected as part of the APIs for starting the call.
-Microphone and/or camera can be chosen in the [call.make][50] and [call.answer][51] APIs, and speaker can be chosen when the audio track is rendered with the [media.renderTracks][52] API.

 ### states

 Possible states that a Call can be in.